IRON-DOG4437/FGPA-project-coursera/README.md

 ---

 ## 📝 License
-This repository is intended for educational and personal learning use.
+This repository is intended for personal learning use.